 , where we won the prize for the best performance of a very difficult compulsory piece “Variations on the Volga

 Theme” by Victor Ryabov.
 I think she may have felt a little professional jealousy over my having started domra with someone else, but she soon put that aside.
 Thus, she asked her colleague Alla Khlevnaya to introduce me to Alexander Tsygankov, the virtuoso that every domra player dreams about studying with.
 I worked with Ms. Khlevnaya for only a few years, but I could write a long book about what I learned from her.
 Even before I entered the academy in Moscow, well-known classical and folk musicians began making special mention of my performances.
-I give Alla Khlevnaya special credit for that
+I give Alla Khlevnaya special credit for that because she really made it happen.

 Question: Nevertheless, Krasnodar, Kuban was just the beginning…